Kansas v. Marsh: Background

-Judgement
+Supreme Court

+Decision

 By a 5–4 vote, the United States Supreme Court reversed the Kansas Supreme Court's decision and upheld the Kansas death penalty statute.
 Justice Souter as well as Justices Stevens, Ginsburg and Breyer dissented from the majority, with Justice Souter calling the Kansas death penalty statute "morally absurd", "a moral irrationality" and "obtuse by any moral or social measure".

 Justice Scalia criticised the dissenting opinion, claiming that the dissenting justices failed to cite a case in which it is clear that an individual was executed for a crime they did not commit:

 Capital cases are given especially close scrutiny at every level, which is why in most cases many years elapse before the sentence is executed.
 And of course capital cases receive special attention in the application of executive clemency.
 Indeed, one of the arguments made by the abolitionists is that the process of finally completing all the appeals and reexaminations of capital sentences is so lengthy, and thus so expensive for the state, that the game is not worth the candle.

 The proof of the pudding, of course, is that as far as anyone can determine (and many are looking), none of cases included in the .027% error rate for American verdicts involved a capital defendant erroneously executed.

+Dissent

+Justice David Souter's dissent highlighted the possibility of wrongful convictions in capital cases.
+He pointed to Illinois, where thirteen death-row prisoners were released between 1977 and 2000, several after evidence showed that they were innocent.
+The cases generally involved weak evidence connecting the prisoners to the crimes.
+The examples illustrated that wrongful incarceration could occur even after trials that were fair and constitutionally sound.